vioru/vioru/README.md

 Hi ,I'm Fernanda Villalba from Cartagena, Colombia.
-I'm a Full Stack Developer,Ux Designer, Fashion Designer, and Plastic Artist and I studying  English in virtual plataforms, I like to be learning something new every day.I’m interested in Frontend develop.
+I'm a Full Stack Developer,Ux Designer and I studying  English in virtual plataforms, I like to be learning something new every day.I’m interested in Frontend develop.

     🔥 Languages: JavaScript and Phyton
     🔥 Front end: React,JSON, RESTful APIs, Bootstrap.